sandhjos/DNAC-ComplianceMon/README.md

  - The application may run on demand, scheduled or continuously

 ## Workflow:
- - Collect real time network devices running configurations using the Cisco DNA Center Command Runner APIs
+ - Collect network devices running configurations using the Cisco DNA Center Command Runner APIs
  - Create a local folder with all the running configurations
  - If the device is new, add the configuration to the local folder
  - If device is known, check for configuration changes